Debarka-Kundu/HtmlOS/README.md

 A lite version of this os can be found at https://github.com/Debarka-Kundu/HtmlOS-Lite

-Current release version is v0.7.1 Beta M1
+Current release version is v0.7.1 Beta M2

-Current source code version is v0.7.1 Beta Pre-M2
+Current source code version is v0.7.1 Beta M2

+Change Log in release v0.7.1 Beta M2:

+1. Added some new Wallpapers
+2. Removed "This is a beta version of HtmlOS" everywhere!
+3. Made the Start Menu fullscreen

+Change Log in source code release v0.7.1 Beta M2:

+1. Added some new Wallpapers
+2. Removed "This is a beta version of HtmlOS" everywhere!
+3. Made the Start Menu fullscreen

 Change Log in source code v0.7.1 Beta Pre-M2:
 1. Removed some wallpapers